 Dangers lurk in every investment, both during the transaction process and during the long period of operation of a photovoltaic system.
 Unfortunately, not all risks can be eliminated – for example, one has little influence on fluctuations in solar radiation.

-However, all risks can become calculable risks if the investment is well examined.
+Most dangers can, however, be turned into calculable risks, if the investment is well examined.
 For example, the examination of the yield report provides certainty about the yields that can be expected with realistic solar irradiation.

 In the same way, a valid profitability forecast with a professional analysis of sensitivities can help to put the investment on a solid financial basis from the outset.